Add a Kubernetes (Pod Identity) Cluster

 This guide describes how to manage access to a Kubernetes (Pod Identity) cluster via the StrongDM Admin UI.
 This process involves creating and configuring a new cluster in the Admin UI and checking the connection to your Kubernetes API server.

 The Kubernetes (Pod Identity) resource type is a unique resource type that can be added to and accessed using StrongDM without exposing the underlying cluster’s private keys outside the cluster.
-This resource type is designed to work with clusters that already have a StrongDM relay running inside a pod on the cluster.
+Pod Identity works by running a StrongDM node in a pod within your cluster.
+Once the node and the cluster are registered with StrongDM, whether automatically by using the StrongDM node Helm chart or manually (such as with the Admin UI), the node can then access the hosting cluster directly.

 Kubectl 1.30 or higher defaults to using websockets, which the StrongDM client did not support before version 45.35.0.
 You can remedy this by taking one of the following actions: